Have you ever wondered about the health consequences of being on the pill?

 The form of oestrogen used in the OCP is ethinyloestradiol which is different in chemical structure to your own oestrogen.
 As a consequence, it has different effects in your body.
 Your own natural oestrogen plays a role in insulin signalling (and therefore your metabolism and regulation of blood sugar) whereas the synthetic form decreases your insulin sensitivity.
 This impacts your blood sugar regulation.

 Depending on the form of contraception (i.e. which pill or other hormonal contraception), your progesterone is replaced with one of the synthetic forms of progestin.
 The most widely used of these is levonorgestrel.

-As you probably know, progesterone is the pro-gestation hormone in that it helps to hold a pregnancy.
+As you probably know, progesterone is the pro-gestation hormone that helps to hold a pregnancy.
 It is also a calming hormone involved in the release of GABA.
-GABA is an inhibitory neurotransmitter, the lack of which results in increased anxiety.
-In contrast, levonorgestrel is the same chemical used in the morning after pill to prevent a pregnancy taking hold.
+GABA is an inhibitory neurotransmitter.
+Without progesterone, GABA may be low, leading to symptoms of anxiety.
+In contrast, levonorgestrel is the same chemical used in the morning-after pill to prevent a pregnancy from taking hold.
 It has no calming effect and has been shown to result in increased anxiety.